docs

 When Medi is not the right fit

-Medi does not include an EHR, scheduling, clinical documentation tools, or patient engagement modules.
-If your podiatry clients expect software that covers their clinical day — soap notes, templated exam forms, digital x-ray integration — a platform that bundles EHR with billing is a better fit.
+Medi is not an EHR and does not include scheduling, clinical documentation, or patient engagement.
+If your podiatry clients expect software that covers their clinical day (SOAP notes, templated exam forms, digital x-ray integration), a platform that bundles EHR with billing is a better fit.

-If your client mix is primarily practices doing their own billing in-house and needing a per-practice system, most cross-practice features in Medi do not apply and the pricing model may not fit a per-practice deployment relationship.
+If your client mix is mostly practices doing their own billing in-house on a per-practice system, most of Medi's cross-practice features do not apply and the pricing model may not fit.

 Frequently asked questions